Ubaydullah-A/Charting-Mastodon-Activity/README.md

 The front-end takes the activity data collected by the back-end and displays it in a graph.

 To run this, use: python3 front-end.py

+### Data-conversion
+The data-conversion tool converts data collected before v1.3.0 to the new naming scheme, and stores it in the correct directory.
+If data has already been collected using v1.3.0, this tool will merge the data files.

+To run this, use: python3 data-conversion.py